-The National Park Service turns 100 in August.
+The National Park Service turned 100 in August 2016.

 Wanna hear something embarrassing?
 I’m American, but still haven’t visited many National Parks in my lifetime.
 Like, at all.
 It took me, uh, quite awhile to embrace the outdoors.
 My trip to Western Canada changed me for the better.
 I love you, Mother Nature, even when I get dirt under my fingernails or a mosquito bite on my shoulder.